Don’t Despise Life’s Hard Places!

-A pearl is the result of an irritation in the oyster.
+A pearl is the result of an irritation in an oyster.
 Diamonds are a result of tremendous pressure deep within the earth.
 Large muscles result from regular and repeated resistance.
 Spiritual maturity often results from great struggle.
-Renowned Evangelist Smith Wigglesworth said: Great victories come out of great battles.
+Renowned Evangelist Smith Wigglesworth said: great victories come out of great battles.

-Kenneth Hagin said: Hard places are God’s method of taking you into deeper places in Him.
-Don’t forget that Jesus who is our example, was led by the Spirit into a hard place (the wilderness) to be tempted by the devil.
+Kenneth Hagin said: hard places are God’s method of taking you into deeper places in Him.
+Don’t forget that Jesus who is our example, was led by the Spirit into a hard place (the wilderness) to be tempted by the devil (see Matthew 4:1).